benichou/content_creation_revision/ContentCreationRevision.DjangoAPI/DVoice/guidelines/summary_guidelines/DVoice_summary_guideline_Param1_Writing Principles.md

 Focusing on brand experience fosters emotional connections with audiences.
 Storytelling is a key tool, making complex concepts relatable and memorable.

-### Inclusion and Deloitte Voice
+### Inclusion and Content Voice

-Deloitte emphasizes inclusive language to unite rather than divide.
+The Company emphasizes inclusive language to unite rather than divide.
 Avoid jargon and use language that respects diversity, such as preferred pronouns and culturally sensitive terms.
 Examples of non-inclusive terms include "Hey guys" and "blacklist," which should be replaced with inclusive alternatives like "folks" and "denylist."

 ### Fostering Inclusion

-Language evolves, and Deloitte encourages awareness of terms with oppressive histories.
+Language evolves, and the Company encourages awareness of terms with oppressive histories.
 Inclusive writing prioritizes clear communication and respects diverse perspectives, ensuring all audiences feel valued and understood.